nadiawangberg/ORB-SLAM/README.txt

+In this README replace usrname with your Linux username

+-- Setting up ROS --
+Create a ROS workspace named catkin_ws by following this tutorial http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment

+--Clone this repo--
+clone this repo from github at location catkin_ws/src/.
+This repo will now be a new package in the catkin_ws

+--Getting ORB_SLAM2 --
-Download ORB_SLAM2, Set up dependencies, get it running https://github.com/raulmur/ORB_SLAM2
+clone ORB_SLAM2 github repo at your home directory, Set up dependencies, get it running https://github.com/raulmur/ORB_SLAM2